-- Care by non-plan providers except for authorized referrals or emergencies (see Emergency services/accidents); - Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Experimental or investigational procedures, treatments, drugs or devices; - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - · Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; or - Services, drugs, or supplies you receive without charge while in active military service.
+- Care by non-plan providers except for authorized referrals or emergencies (see Emergency services/accidents); - Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants); - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; or - Services, drugs, or supplies you receive without charge while in active military service. - Services or supplies furnished by yourself, immediate relatives or household members, such as spouse, parents, children, brothers or sisters by blood, marriage or adoption.

-Section 7 Filing a claim for covered services
+Section 7.
+Filing a claim for covered services

 This Section primarily deals with post-service claims (claims for services, drugs or supplies you have already received).
 See Section 3 for information on pre-service claims procedures (services, drugs or supplies requiring prior Plan approval), including urgent care claims procedures.
 When you see Plan physicians, receive services at Plan hospitals and facilities, or obtain your prescription drugs at Plan pharmacies, you will not have to file claims.
-Just present your identification card and pay your copayment, coinsurance, or deductible.
+Just present your identification card and pay your copayment, or coinsurance.